pedrofranke/ProyectoFinal-Henry/Data Engineering/Data/Processed/README.md

 ## How to Use the Data
 To use the data effectively, follow these steps:
 1. Download the necessary datasets from the Google Drive link provided above.
 2. Load the data into your analysis environment (e.g., Python, R, Excel).
-If using Python, you might use code similar to the following:
 3. Proceed with your data analysis or exploration as per the project requirements.